xarray/osgverse/README.md

 #### Dependencies
 1. Please use CMake 3.20 or higher version. (https://cmake.org/download/)
 2. Please use a C++ compiler supporting C++ 14 at least.
-Current project is already tested on Visual Studio 2017 & Ubuntu 18.0.
+Current project is already tested on:
+- 2.1 Windows 10, Visual Studio 2017
+- 2.2 Ubuntu 18.04, GCC 7.5 or later
 3. OpenSceneGraph is always required for building osgVerse. (https://github.com/openscenegraph/OpenSceneGraph) Current project mainly depends on OSG 3.7.0, but can compile on OSG 3.1.1 or later versions.
 4. Optional dependencies:
 - 4.1 osgEarth 2.10.1 or later, for earth related applications and examples. (https://github.com/gwaldron/osgearth)